-- 7.25 The Community Council has raised concerns that the proposed flats seem too small.
+The Community Council has raised concerns that the proposed flats seem too small.
 The Council does not have a minimum room size policy or guidance and therefore it would be difficult to substantiate a refusal on this basis.
-However, it is clear that the room sizes appear to be comparable with standard housing and flat layouts received by the Council. - 7.26 A query has been raised regarding land ownership, and the application area infringing on areas in the ownership of owners of Millers court.
-The applicant has submitted Certificate A which states that they are owners of the land subject to the application.
+However, it is clear that the room sizes appear to be comparable with standard housing and flat layouts received by the Council.

+A query has been raised regarding land ownership, and the application area infringing on areas in the ownership of owners of Millers court.
+The applicant has now submitted the required Certificate B, with the relevant notice served on other parties with an interest in the application land.
 The granting of planning permission does not invalidate any legal rights that may exist on the land.
 I do not consider this to be material to the determination of the planning application.